Bhawna-ux/OLIST-Sales-Analysis/README.md

  ### Trends
    * There is consistent growth in number of visitors, orders and sales amount with growth rate 21%, 20%, 20% respectively. <br>
-   * During festival season, customers go for offline shopping for urgent needs to avoid potential delivery delays. <br>
+   * During festival season, customers go for offline shopping for urgent needs to avoid potential delivery delays.
+Especially in June as country celebrates it's biggest festival. <br>

    ![image](https://github.com/user-attachments/assets/a130d442-e9ae-4c3d-8a4b-029ca884c342)